colewiltse/Transit-Vs-Unemployment-Data-Before-and-After-Covid/README.md

 ## Description

 This project analyzes public transit and unemployment data in Canada before and after the covid-19 pandemic in order to determine if there is a trend between the two datasets.
 The program accepts a variety of filters from user input such as time range, age, sex, region, and more.
+Note that the date range is only from 2017-01 to 2021-08.

 ## Install and Running Insructions